Endoscopic Ultrasound (EUS)

-Endoscopic ultrasound (EUS) uses both endoscopy and ultrasound to obtain information and images about your child’s digestive tract and the surrounding tissue and organs.
+Endoscopic ultrasound (EUS) uses endoscopy and ultrasound to produce detailed images of your child’s digestive tract and the surrounding tissue and organs.
 Talk to your child’s doctor about whether this test is needed to help diagnose your child’s condition.

 After your child is sedated, a small flexible tube (endoscope) with a light, camera and ultrasound device is inserted into your child’s mouth and advanced into the duodenum (part of the small intestine), or into the rectum.
 Gastroenterologists can get high-quality ultrasound images of the intestinal wall and the adjacent organs because the endoscopic ultrasound can get closer to the organs being examined than traditional ultrasound that is performed outside the body.

 Small tissue or fluid samples can be collected during this procedure.
 A laboratory will use these samples to help diagnose your child's condition.
 This procedure is performed in conjunction with our adult gastroenterology colleagues at the Hospital of the University of Pennsylvania (HUP).